 Public Transport

-Transport for London will be operating a special bus service on Sunday 12 November for Diwali visitors to Neasden Temple.
+A special bus service will be operating on Thursday 31st October for Diwali visitors to Neasden Temple.

 From the Mandir (Brentfield Road) to Neasden Station every 8 minutes after the fireworks display until 9.30pm